boldsoftware/sketch/README.md

 | Linux    | `apt install docker.io` (or equivalent for your distro)                    |
 | WSL2     | Install Docker Desktop for Windows (docker entirely inside WSL2 is tricky) |

-The [sketch.dev](https://sketch.dev) service is used to provide access to an LLM service and give you a way to access the web UI from anywhere.

 ## 🤝 Community & Feedback

 - **Discord**: Join our community at [https://discord.gg/6w9qNRUDzS](https://discord.gg/6w9qNRUDzS)